Lightning-AI/models/README.md

-# Effortless Model Management for Your Models ⚡
+# Effortless Model Management for Your Development ⚡

 __Effortless management for your ML models.__